 A growing number of publishers and funding agencies require scientists to make their data available upon publication.
 Four foundational principles – Findability, Accessibility, Interoperability, and Reusability (FAIR) – support data producers and users by increasing added-value gained by contemporary, formal scholarly digital publishing.
 Data literacy and management are becoming basic skills for scientists.

-In this workshop, students will collaborate in teams of 3 on their own projects, while acquiring the non-digital and digital knowledge necessary to fulfil novel standards in data management and analysis reports.
+Participants will collaborate on their own projects, while acquiring the non-digital and digital knowledge necessary to fulfil novel standards in data management and analysis reports.
 The workshop is particularly suited for groups aiming at fostering collaboration between their members; participants will explain their workflow and their data to their colleagues as part of the work.

 Data management in a Reproducible Research Workflow (RRW)